sdiehl/wiwinwlh/slideshow.md

 ```

 The same holds with record construction with missing fields, although there's almost never a good reason to
-construct a record with missing fields and GHC will warn us.
+construct a record with missing fields and GHC will warn us by default.

 ```haskell
 data Foo = Foo { example1 :: Int }